Snowblank/Simple-Wallet-API/README.md

 $ yarn run test:cov
 ```

+## How to Use
+- using Docker and run open terminal and run docker compose in root repository
+- Import API Schema (simple-wallet.postman_collection.json)
+- using API Create Account POST (/user/account) (enum role 0 = User, 1 = Admin)

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).